ministryofjustice/hmpps-integration-api/README.md

 | Development    | On Merge | T3/Development Seed                                | Internal Testing                                  |
 | Pre-Production | On Merge | Real - copy of live imported every couple of weeks | Internal Testing / QA / External Consumer Testing |
 | Production     | Manually | Real                                               | Live Services                                     |

+## High Availability
+The API is hosted in 1 AWS region (London).
+Nodes are spread across multiple (up to 3) Availability Zones.

+- eu-west-2a
+- eu-west-2b
+- eu-west-2c

+Healthchecks are run by Kubernetes to assess the health of each node.
+If a node fails 3 times in a row, it is declared unhealthy and a new one put in to take its place.
+Kubernetes with auto heal and prevent any corrupt nodes from replacing existing healthy ones.

 ## Security
 This service is accessed exclusively through the API and has no other user interfaces.